pushpendraaa/Redesigning-Poor-Code-Python-Techolution/README.md

-Contains The Solution For Assignment
+# Assignment Results

+This repository contains the solution for the assignment.

+## Instructions

-  (1)  Run the code using main.py
+1. Run the code using `main.py`.
-  (2)  Select Options according to your need
+2. Select options according to your requirements.
-  (3)  Results_Screenshots contains the results of the assignment
+3. Refer to the screenshots below for the results.